AnyDesk: Bundling with ransomware

 In May 2018, the Japanese cybersecurity firm Trend Micro discovered that cybercriminals bundled a new ransomware variant with AnyDesk, possibly as an evasion tactic masking the true purpose of the ransomware while it performs its encryption routine.

 Technical support scams

-Scammers have been known to use AnyDesk and similar remote desktop software to obtain full access to the victims' computer by impersonating a technical support person.
+Scammers use AnyDesk and similar remote desktop software to obtain full access to the victims' computer by impersonating a technical support person.
 The victim is asked to download and install AnyDesk and provide the attackers with access.
 When access is obtained, the attackers can control the computer and move personal files and sensitive data.

 In 2017, the UK based ISP TalkTalk banned TeamViewer and similar software from all its networks after scammers cold called victims and talked them into giving access to their computer.
 The software was removed from the blacklist after setting up a scam warning.
 In September 2021, the State Bank of India warned customers not to install AnyDesk or similar apps.
 In March 2022, the Federal Bureau of Investigation issued a cybersecurity advisory noting that AnyDesk software was used in the operations of the AvosLocker ransomware gang.

+In 2023, AnyDesk announced the establishment of an "Anti-Fraud Task Force" in partnership with a number of prominent scam baiters in an initiative to combat technical support scams and abuse of remote-access software.
+The task force included Jim Browning, Kitboga and Scammer Payback.